-- 195.28 Protecting grade crossings.
+195.28 Protecting grade crossings.
 (1) Petition; HEAR-ING; ORDER.
 Upon petition of the department, city council, village board, town board, superintendent of highways or by 5 or more electors in any town, village or city, or of any railroad corporation or railroad historical society, to determine whether a public highway and railroad grade crossing protects and promotes public safety, the office may investigate and issue an appropriate order without a public hearing.
 If the petitioner, railroad, railroad historical society or any interested party objects to the order and requests a hearing within 20 days after the date that the order is issued, the office shall proceed under s.
 195.04.
 Notice of an investigation or hearing shall be served upon the department, which shall be an interested party, and any recommendation it may file with the office at or prior to a hearing, if there is one, regarding crossing protection shall be considered as evidence in the proceeding.
 The office shall determine whether the existing warning devices at such crossing are adequate to protect and promote public safety.
 If the office determines, either without or after a hearing, that protection is not adequate, it may order the railroad company or railroad historical society to keep a flagman at the crossing or to install automatic signals or other suitable safety device at specific locations at such crossing.
 The office may order the relocation of existing signals and devices to improve protection at a crossing.
-Any crossing protection installed or maintained as approved by the office, whether by order or otherwise, shall be deemed adequate and appropriate protection for the crossing. - (2) INSTALLATION COSTS.
+Any crossing protection installed or maintained as approved by the office, whether by order or otherwise, shall be deemed adequate and appropriate protection for the crossing.

+(2) INSTALLATION COSTS.
 The cost of any signal or other crossing protection device which is ordered installed under sub.
 (1) and the cost of installing any such device shall be paid by the department from the appropriations under s.
-20.395 (2) (gr) and (gx). - (3) MAINTENANCE COSTS.
+20.395 (2) (gj), (gr) and (gx).

+(3) MAINTENANCE COSTS.
 Except as otherwise provided in this subsection, the cost of maintaining crossing protection devices ordered under sub.
 (1) shall be the responsibility of the railroad or railroad historical society.
 Any railroad company or railroad historical society that incurs expenses for maintenance of signals or other safety devices may file a claim for reimbursement with the department regardless of the date of installation of the signals or devices.
-At the close of each fiscal year the department shall reimburse claimants under this subsection for 50% of the costs, as determined by the office, incurred for maintenance of railroad crossing protection devices from the appropriation under s.
-20.395 (2) (gq).
-If the amount in the appropriation under s.
-20.395 (2) (gq) is not adequate to fund maintenance reimbursement under this subsection, the amount shall be prorated in the manner determined by the office. - (4) Previous office orders.
-Subsection (3) applies to maintenance costs for all crossing protection devices regardless of any prior order of the office apportioning maintenance costs.
+At the close of each fiscal year the department shall reimburse claimants under this subsection for 50% of the costs, as determined by the office, incurred for maintenance of railroad crossing protection devices from the appropriations under s.
+20.395 (2) (gj) and (gq).
+If the amount in the appropriations under s.
+20.395 (2) (gj) and (gq) is not adequate to fund maintenance reimbursement under this subsection, the amount shall be prorated in the manner determined by the office.